AlmondRumble11/GameProject/README.md

 ##  Quick Summary
 The game is created using the Unity game engine.
 It is a roguelike dungeon crawler with 2D pixelized graphics.
 The game is set to be run on Windows 10 machines.
 The game is placed in a fantasy world.
 A player is sent to an underground dungeon (arena) in which the player’s job is to kill demons, collect their hearts and send them to the upper world using the portal.
 There are multiple different demon types which each have their own attributes and designs.
 There are also boss battles.
 The game offers a skill system in which the player gets to acquire new skills and upgrade existing ones by levelling up.
 There are 4 arenas (+1 tutorial) which are all made by hand.
 The keyboard is used for moving and interacting with game objects.
 The mouse cursor is used for aiming.
 The game continuously gets harder as the player progresses, gains new abilities and moves towards the final boss arena.

+The game has 4 level + 1 tutorial.
+Level 1,2 and 4 have bosses which spawn on levels 10, 20 and 30.
+Level 3 has a boss that spawns when player goes to the area (same boss as in the level 1).
+After the final level 4 boss is defeated and the player goes through the door the game ends.

+TIPs for the completion to make the game easier (as the game might be quite difficult at the first time):
+- Damage buff from the portal store is the best upgrade.
+- Try to shoot enemies from out of their range
+- You can level up as much as you want before going to the next level
+- Use cover for your advantage

 ## Link to playable demo
 https://almondrumble11.itch.io/mages-descent-shadows-of-manaheim